-Bees are industrious little miracles of nature, as well as the sole source of delicious goldenhoneycomb and amazingly versatile beeswax.
-However, these talented insects have so much more up their tiny sleeves, and scientists, dieticians, medical professionals, and even cosmetics manufacturers rely on the other substances they produce too.
+Bees are industrious little miracles of nature.
+They’re the sole source of delicious golden honeycomb and amazingly versatile beeswax.
+However, these talented insects have so much more up their tiny sleeves.
+Scientists, dietitians, medical professionals, and even cosmetics manufacturers now rely on the other substances they produce.

 The Propolis Process

 Much like the honey, propolis is derived through a gathering and processing method.

 Propolis has antibacterial and anti-fungal properties.(1) It’s little wonder, given how concentrated it is!
 The end result of a great deal of work by both Mother Nature and her bees, it’s the lengthy gathering and mixing process that gives it its characteristic stickiness.
 Roughly half of the propolis is made up of the resins gathered from evergreen and other resin-producing trees, about a third is made of beeswax, pollen, essential oils, and other ingredients comprise the rest.

 Within the hive, propolis production will be used to smooth out small cracks and leaks, complementing the beeswax that would be used to plug larger gaps.
 Propolis’ name is coined from its tendency to be used around the outer edges of the hive as well as the entrance.
 Because the inside of a hive needs to stay warm and moist for the sake of the hatching eggs and the health of the worker bees, drafts need to be sealed anywhere they appear.
 This creates a cozy hermetic-like environment that supports the health of the hive’s interior.

 In addition to its “spackle” qualities, the antibacterial properties of the propolis keep infections and bacteria from foraging intruders — mice, other insects, and so on — from invading the hive.
 This method is so efficient, propolis lends part of its name to the medical term for anything that offers protection against disease — prophylactic.